AI Workshop: learn to build apps with AI →

 What is a port, exactly?

-It’s a technique introduced to allow multiple applications to respond on the same computer, on the same protocol.
+It’s a technique introduced to allow multiple applications to respond on the same computer using the same protocol.

 Say the first runs on port 80, which is the default for web servers using the HTTP protocol.
 A second web server can run on any other port except port 80.
-It’s common to use port 8080 or port 81, for example.
+It’s common to use ports 8080 or 81, for example.

 HTTPS runs on port 443 by default.

-Every protocol has a different default port, but programs are not required to use that.
-They can use any unused port between 1 and 65535 (16 bits unsigned = 2^16).
+Every protocol has a different default port, but programs are not required to use it.
+They can use any unused port between 1 and 65,535 (a 16-bit unsigned integer, i.e. 2^16).
 Here is a list of default port numbers for all protocols based on TCP and UDP.

 Lessons in this unit: